On this page

 QQQ sse: max_connections: 1000 heartbeat_interval: 30s read_timeout: 5m write_timeout: 30s QQQ

-: Maximum number of concurrent SSE connectionsheartbeat_interval
+- max_connections: Maximum number of concurrent SSE connections

-: How often to send keepalive messagesread_timeout
+- heartbeat_interval: How often to send keepalive messages

-: Maximum time to wait when writing to client
+- write_timeout: Maximum time to wait when writing to client

 Monitoring SSE Connections